EUCAIM/upv-node-workstation-images/README.md

 # workstation-images

 ### Build, test and push
-If you have made some change in any of the images, please open the script file (`build.py`) according to the image you change and increase the version in the variable TARGET_VERSION of the appropiate build_xxxxxx_function.
+If you have made some change in any of the images, please open the script file (`build.py`) and increase the version in the variables defined at the beginning.
-If you want to apply the change also to the images based on the changed image you will have to adjust the version in the variable BASE_VERSION of them.
+You should increase the version and rebuild also the images based on the changed image.
 Those are the dependencies of images:
 ```
  - ubuntu_python |-> ubuntu_python_tensorflow --> ubuntu_python_tensorflow_desktop --> ubuntu_python_tensorflow_desktop_jupyter
                  |-> ubuntu_python_pytorch --> ubuntu_python_pytorch_desktop --> ubuntu_python_pytorch_desktop_jupyter
 ```

-Then simply run the script
+Then simply run the script:
 ```
 python build.py
 ```